ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - Phone interview!
   - Passed!
 - What are differences between stack and heap?
+  - Stack:
-  - Stack uses static memory.
+    - Uses static memory.
+    - Stores local variables and function calls.
+    - May have stack overflow if memory has run out.
+    - Limited.
+  - Heap:
-  - Heap uses dynamic memory.
+    - Uses dynamic memory.
+    - Stores changing object data.
+    - May have fragmentation if allocating too much memory.
+    - Unlimited (kind of).
 - In `C#`, for a method to be overridden, the base class must have `virtual` to a method so the sub class can `override` the method.

 # May 28, 2019